bmwiedemann/openSUSE/packages/d/dns24-update/README.md

 ## How it works

+DNS24 offers an HTTP API for updating dynamic DNS records.
+This update client uses the curl command to send update requests.

-The curl command is used to perform the actual updates using the HTTP interface provided by DNS24.
-The curl parameters required for updating a domain are defined in configuration files in `/etc/dns24`.
+The curl parameters required for updating one or more domains are defined in configuration files stored in `/etc/dns24/`.
+The configuration files must have the ".curl" suffix.

-An instantiable systemd unit runs curl using a configuration file in `/etc/dns24` identified by the instance name.
-An associated systemd timer unit causes the update to run at regular intervals.
+The systemd unit "dns24@.service" can be instantiated with the name of a .curl parameter file in /etc/dns24/ to execute an update using those parameters.
+An associated timer unit can be enabled to make the update run at regular intervals.

 The following sections show how to set up the client using a simple example.